ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/csharp/csharp_broadcast_ping_protocol_2_0.md

 - Description

-  This example tries to ping all Dynamixels that are connected to the controller, and shows which Dynamixel is successfully connected.
+  This example tries to ping all DYNAMIXEL that are connected to the controller, and shows which Dynamixel is successfully connected.
 The example is commonly used to check for Dynamixel’s connection at once.

 - Available Dynamixel